 Hand sanitizers, medical masks and thermometers are some of the products flying off the shelf as people stock up in reaction to a worsening outbreak of COVID-19, the disease caused by the novel coronavirus.
 You might have to brave long lines and empty shelves looking for these items that you should already have in your emergency medical kits.

-The ready-made kits that you can buy at the store or online are packed with the basic items needed during a regular first aid emergency situation.
-But, they are not prepared for pandemics, so you’ll need to make sure that your kit has what will come in handy during a viral health situation like bird flu or Ebola.
+The ready-made first aid kits that you can buy at the store or online are packed with the basic items needed during a regular first aid emergency situation.
+But, they are not prepared for pandemics, so you’ll need to make sure that your kit has what will come in handy during a viral health situation like bird flu, Ebola, or coronavirus.

 Every first aid kit should have at least the basics when you buy it – but you can build onto that kit by adding what it’s lacking.
 You can find some first aid kits that are specifically built for pandemic use – or you can just create it yourself by adding items one or two at a time.

 You want to start out by making sure your kit has at least a week’s supply of the prescription medications that every family member uses on a regular basis.
 Don’t forget to add medicines to treat allergic reactions since this can spring up without warning.

 Your kit should also have a list of numbers that you can reach out to in case of an emergency.
 You’ll need a flashlight and fresh batteries in the kit.
 These items are necessities because you don’t want to try to administer first aid treatment to someone when you’re in the dark.

 In the kit, you need sterile dressings that are big enough to cover large wounds.
 But you also want to have a hardy supply of bandages in assorted sizes.
 Plus, you’ll need medical tape to put on the dressings so they’ll stay in place.